 - Pull the vial adaptor cover off the vial.

 Step 2: Assembling the syringe

-- Insert the plunger rod (q) into the prefilled syringe containing Sterile Water, USP (r) and screw the plunger rod clockwise to tighten.
+- Insert the plunger rod (q) into the prefilled syringe containing Sterile Water for Injection, USP (r) and screw the plunger rod clockwise to tighten.

-Step 3: Transferring sterile water, USP from the syringe to the vial
+Step 3: Transferring Sterile Water for Injection, USP from the syringe to the vial

 - Unscrew the gray syringe plug (t) attached to the Luer lock adaptor on the syringe.

-- Carefully twist the prefilled syringe containing sterile water, USP onto the vial adapter on the FIRMAGON® powder vial, until it is tight.
+- Carefully twist the prefilled syringe containing Sterile Water for Injection, USP onto the vial adapter on the FIRMAGON powder vial, until it is tight.

-- Press the plunger slowly to transfer all the sterile water, USP from the syringe to the FIRMAGON® powder vial.
+- Press the plunger slowly to transfer all the Sterile Water for Injection, USP from the syringe to the FIRMAGON powder vial.

 Step 4: Preparing the reconstituted injection